TRU2110/Uplift-NGO/README.md

 **Contact Form:**

-◾ A dynamic contact form is designed using Angular's form controls to allow users to send queries or messages.
+◾ A dynamic contact form is designed using Angular's form controls to allow users to send queries or messages. <br>
-◾ The form captures details like name, email, phone number, and message.
+◾ The form captures details like name, email, phone number, and message.<br>
-◾ When the submit button is clicked, the data is either displayed on a local JSON server
+◾ When the submit button is clicked, the data is either displayed on a local JSON server<br>

 ![Contact_page](https://github.com/user-attachments/assets/7c650fb2-86e5-4b35-b59a-7ac679d03479)
 ####